antfu/talks/2025-09-18/src/slides.md

 />

 <!--

-With that in mind, I would say a good way to build a powerful plugin system is to make your core features as plugins.
+With that in mind, I would say a good way to build a powerful plugin system is to [click] make your core features as plugins.

-This would put you in the position of both API designer and API consumer at the same time, which would help you design a more powerful plugin system.
+[click] This would put you in the position of both API designer and API consumer at the same time, which would help you design a more powerful plugin system.
 -->

 ---